The news and information section includes media releases, information sheets, field work notices and project videos about Site C.

 We have been working closely with lodge operators and the on-site health clinic to quickly implement enhanced measures to reduce the risk of a COVID-19 event occurring at site.

-The following common areas have been closed to maintain social distancing guidelines:
+The following common areas have been closed to maintain physical distancing guidelines:

 The Site C Health Clinic, managed by International SOS, is well equipped with experienced health practitioners, test kits and medical supplies.
 In addition, the camp has the ability to comfortably isolate any workers who are awaiting test results, or who may test positive for COVID-19.